Configuring Widgets

 The removed chart will be taken out of the container and placed in the same panel.

-To enter the container settings popup, hover over the container and click on the Edit button.
+To enter the container settings popup, hover over the container and select Edit.
 See Grouping Widgets Using Containers for instructions on how to configure containers.

 Common Configurations

-Click on the Edit button on a chart to enter its configuration drawer.
+Select Edit on a chart to enter its configuration drawer.
 See Common Configurations for Widgets for instructions on how to configure charts.

 Duplicate Charts